-- (a) The MRCP(UK) Medical Director - (b) The Chair or Medical Secretary of the relevant Board of Examiners - (c) A Chair or Medical Secretary of another of the Colleges' Board of Examiners - (d) A Lay Representative2 - A Secretary to the Hearing Panel shall be appointed by the MRCP(UK) medical director or chief operating officer.
+- (a) MRCP(UK) Medical Director/Associate Medical Director or a nominee - (b) The Chair or Medical Secretary of the relevant Board of Examiners (in academic misconduct cases) - (c) Senior MRCP(UK) staff member (in non-academic misconduct cases) - (d) A member of another of the Colleges' Boards of Examiners - (e) A Lay Representative

+5.4 A Secretary to the Hearing Panel shall be appointed by the MRCP(UK) medical director or chief operating officer.
 The Secretary's role shall be to record the proceedings and deliberations of the Panel, to advise on procedural matters, and to record the process of decision making.
-He/she may not attempt to guide or influence the discussions or decisions of the Panel in any way. - 5.5 The medical director or their nominee will act as Chair of the Hearing Panel.
+He/she may not attempt to guide or influence the discussions or decisions of the Panel in any way.

+5.5 The medical director/associate medical director or their nominee will act as Chair of the Hearing Panel.

-2 To be an individual not directly employed by or acting in any official capacity on behalf of the MRCP(UK) Central Office.
+&lt;sup>2 To be an individual not directly employed by or acting in any official capacity on behalf of the MRCP(UK) Central Office.
 It may include individuals already acting as Lay Representatives on other Central Office or College committees.